Boosting energy & metabolism

 2. Natural sleep aids

-Herbal teas: Chamomile and valerian root promote relaxation.
+Herbal teas: Chamomile and valerian root promote relaxation as well as counting towards your daily water intake.

 Nurturing sexual health & intimacy